Student wellbeing as a strategic leadership priority: opportunities & challenges

 Workshop

-This session presents recent research findings taken from a study exploring the rich experiences of higher education Student Services leaders, a perspective often absent from strategic leadership literature, and theories of Leadership-as-Practice (Raelin, 2016).
-We ask the question, what are the opportunities and challenges of placing student wellbeing as a strategic priority for wellbeing leaders of UK HEIs?
+This session by Newcastle University presents recent research findings from a study exploring the layered experiences of higher education Student Services leaders, a perspective often absent from strategic leadership literature, and theories of leadership as practice.
+The study examined how senior wellbeing leaders influence the strategic positioning of student wellbeing in UK higher education, amid rising scrutiny of student mental health and a shift towards systemic, rather than reactive, approaches.